LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Typescript/working-with-nodes.md

 At the heart of LionWeb is the `Node` interface.
 Implementing it guarantees:

 - Serialization and deserialization
-- Compatibility with the LionWeb Repository
+- Compatibility with the LionWeb Server
 - Introspection through classifiers and features
 - Tool support (e.g., editors, model processors)